catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 Arrangements for exemptions to this rule must be made, in writing, to the Executive Director Stewardship.

-Please refer to the **Parish Asset Inventory Template** for guidance as to the information required on a parish goods inventory.
+Please refer to the **Parish asset inventory template** for guidance as to the information required on a parish goods inventory.

 ## Investments outside of CDF